Crown of Queen Alexandra: Style

 The crown departed from the standard style of British crowns, and was more akin to European royal crowns.
 It was made of platinum for lightness, less upright than the norm in British crowns, and more squat in design, with an unprecedented eight half-arches.
 Its front arch joined a jewelled cross into which was set the Koh-i-Noor diamond.
 As with the later Crown of Queen Mary and Crown of Queen Elizabeth, the arches were detachable, allowing the crown to be worn as a circlet.

 The Crown of Queen Alexandra was not worn by later queens; new crowns were created for Mary of Teck in 1911 and Elizabeth Bowes-Lyon in 1937.
 The crown is now on display in the Tower of London.
-The major stones have been replaced with artificial stones referred to as paste.
+For display, the major precious stones have been replaced with artificial paste stones.